BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-where the quotient is the stack-theoretic quotient.
 If $G$ is trivial this stack is isomorphic to the stack of $\zeta$-semistable $\dd$-dimensional $\CC Q$-modules.
-In \cite{King} King constructs $\Msp^{\zeta\sst}_{\dd}(Q)$, the coarse moduli space of $\zeta$-semistable $\dd$-dimensional $\CC Q$-representations.
-We denote by $\Msp^{G,\zeta\sst}_{\dd}(Q)$ the stack-theoretic quotient of this variety by the $G$-action.
-We denote by
+In \cite{King} King constructs $\Msp^{\zeta\sst}_{\dd}(Q)$, the coarse moduli space of $\zeta$-semistable $\dd$-dimensional $\CC Q$-representations, as a GIT quotient.
+We define